- Camping World Stadium

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-This was the ninth date of the “Got Back” tour.
+This was the tenth date of the “Got Back” tour.

 From Orlando Weekly, May 29, 2022: